Fiori, Fiori, Fiori

 Fiori, Fiori, Fiori! is a 2020 Italian short film, written, produced, narrated and directed by Luca Guadagnino.
 It stars Maria Continella, Natalia Simeti, Claudio Gioè and David Kajganich.

-It is scheduled to have its world premiere at the Venice Film Festival on September 5, 2020.
+It had its world premiere at the Venice Film Festival on September 5, 2020.

 Plot

 During the lockdown for the COVID-19 pandemic, the movie director Luca Guadagnino, with the help of a small crew, comes down to Sicily from Milan armed only with a smartphone and a tablet, to knock on the doors of his childhood friends and understand with them how they lived this exceptional moment that united the whole world.